The art within Cairn L at Loughcrew

 Both sides exhibit plenty of diamonds, which both Brennan and Poynder have suggested represent units of measurement.
 To me, this slab of rock looks like a sheet of A4 from the jotter of a science student, scribbled all over.
 Perhaps the astronomer/geomancer/scientist drew in chalk and a student or technician engraved over the lines.

 Just on the left, as you enter the chamber, is a lovely little design of nested arcs, some 13 in all, radiating out and down from what seems to be a rising heavenly body.
-30 cm to the east is another smaller set of nested arcs.
-Brennan has suggested that this image may represent an image of a transit of Venus, something that really captured peoples imaginations when in happened recently in 2012.
-In a 1993 art project, plotting the horiscope for the week when 21 comets exploded on Jupiter.
+Close by is another smaller set of nested arcs.
+Brennan has suggested that this image may represent an image of a transit of Venus, something that really captured peoples imaginations when it occurred in 2012.

 The image above shows portions of the second and third recess on the right hand side of the chamber.
 We are looking at the edge of another tall dividing panel, which has several carvings.
 The lower portion of the large sloping basin can be seen on the lower left.